eecs-autograder/autograder.io/docs/getting_started/set_up_course.rst

 First-time course creation
 --------------------------
+**Note for students:** If you can't find your course on the home page, please contact your instructor to be added to the roster.

-If you are creating a course for the first time, contact `help@autograder.io` (or your system administrator if running on your institution's servers) for assistance.
+If you are creating a course for the first time, contact your system administrator for assistance.
+Instructors at University of Michigan can contact `help@autograder.io`.

 .. _copy-course: